Vamsiratnala/Arcadedb/README.md

 ### 2. Automating Cypher Query Generation

-* To generate cypher queries provide the schema and the json data to the llm to get cypher queries.
+* To generate cypher queries provide the schema (for vertices and edges) and  json data to the llm as the prompt .
-* you can use the function "get_cypher_queries_from_llm(data, llm)" available in the "create_graph.ipynb" file.
+* you can use the function "get_cypher_queries_from_llm(data, llm)" available in the "create_graph.ipynb" file for generating cypher queries.

 ```python
 query = get_cypher_queries_from_llm(your_data,your_llm)